Noncommutative resolutions of AS-Gorenstein isolated singularites: Noncommutative isolated singularities

-The following lemma shows a crucial property of MCM modules over generalized AS-Gorenstein isolated singularities.
+The following lemma shows a crucial property of MCM modules over commonly graded AS-Gorenstein isolated singularities.
 It is proved in \cite[Lemma 5.7]{Ue1} for connected graded algebras.
 A different proof is given in the following.